hchiam/learning-browsersync/README.md

 https://www.browsersync.io

 Mirror your actions across a bunch of synchronized browsers on the same machine.
 Example: run the same actions on a bunch of browsers at the same time.
-Just open them all to the same port, and it'll try to replicate your actions on all the browsers at the same time. https://www.sitepoint.com/improve-workflow-browsersync-2-0
+Just open them all to the same port (e.g. Browsersync creates http://localhost:3000), and it'll try to replicate your actions on all the browsers at the same time. https://www.sitepoint.com/improve-workflow-browsersync-2-0

 ```bash
 npm install -g browser-sync